-great was the fear of Beijing’s shopping spree.
-In view of the Corona pandemic, there were fears from Lisbon to Brussels and Berlin to Nicosia that China could now go on a bargain hunt for ailing companies from the key industries of the European Union.
-An electricity supplier here, a producer of important industrial metals there, perhaps an airport to boot.
-But the fears are apparently not coming true.
+The fear of Beijing's shopping spree was great.
+Given the Covid pandemic, people from Lisbon to Brussels and Berlin to Nicosia feared that China could now go on a bargain hunt for ailing companies from the key industries of the European Union.
+An electricity supplier here, a producer of important industrial metals there, and perhaps an airport to boot.
+But this does not prove to be true.

-Because: Chinese direct investments in Europe declined last year, as a study by the Berlin research institute Merics and the Rhodium Group shows.
+As a study by the Berlin research institute Merics and the Rhodium Group shows, Chinese direct investments in Europe declined last year.
 Finn Mayer-Kuckuk explains the reasons behind the decline in investment.
-In addition to waning interest from the People’s Republic, defensive mechanisms of the EU also play a decisive role in the trend.
+In addition to waning interest from the People's Republic, defensive mechanisms of the EU also play a decisive role in the trend.

-On the other hand, the number of used e-car batteries is increasing instead of decreasing.
+On the other hand, the number of used EV batteries is increasing instead of decreasing.
 As the market in China is booming, more and more of the worn-out lithium-ion batteries are also accumulating – but where to put them?
-The Ministry of Industry and Information Technology is now taking manufacturers to task even harder, writes Frank Sieren.
+The Ministry of Industry and Information Technology is now taking manufacturers to task even more, as Frank Sieren reports.
 They should pay more attention to recycling.